 The Actuarial Function is a Solvency II Key Function within NN Schade.
 The Actuarial Function Holder is the Solvency II Key Function Holder for the Actuarial Function and reports the NN Schade CRO.
-Reference is made to Note 36 'Risk Management' in the 2023 Annual Report of NN Schade for a description of the Actuarial Function.
+Reference is made to 'Manage our Risks' in the 2024 Annual Report of NN Schade for a description of the Actuarial Function.